grnet/kamaki/docs/setup.rst

 In the above example, if the kamaki configuration file does not exist, it will be created with all the default values plus the *global.account* option set to *myusername@mydomain.com* value.

-The configuration file is formated so that it can be parsed by the python Config Parser module.
+The configuration file is formatted so that it can be parsed by the python ConfigParser module.
 It consists of command sections that are denoted with brackets.
 Every section contains variables with values.
 For example:

 *[store]*
 *url=https://okeanos.grnet.gr/pithos*